-Dante Scarnecchia isn’t doing much meaning-making out of the Patriots focusing on the interior offensive line in the draft.
+Dante Scarnecchia isn’t reading too deep into the Patriots focusing on the interior offensive line in the draft.

-The Patriots selected three offensive lineman in April’s draft.
+The Patriots selected three offensive linemen in April’s draft.
 They took Troy center Jake Andrews in the fourth round, then added guard Sidy Sow 10 picks later.
-In the fifth round, they drafted Atonio Mafi, a guard from UCLA.
+In the fifth round, they drafted Antonio Mafi, a guard from UCLA.

 This comes on the heels of a season in which the Patriots got subpar play from their tackles.
 Isaiah Wynn has since signed with the Dolphins, and the Patriots have filled the role with veterans Riley Reiff and Calvin Anderson, in additions to holdovers like Trent Brown and Conor McDermott.

 Brown and Reiff will be free agents after the upcoming season, and Anderson’s and McDermott's deals expire a year later.
 It would have made sense for the Patriots to draft a tackle, but they instead focused their efforts on the interior, with the caveat that Sow is expected to get a look at tackle during camp and preseason.

 Scarnecchia offered his reaction to that approach to WEEI’s Nick “Fitzy” Stevens on 6 Rings.